View the complete 2023-2024 curriculum guide here.

 This advanced level course builds on the topics from Biology and Honors Biology with a molecular and structural focus.

-Advanced Honors Chemistry I (Organic) & II (Biochemistry)
+Advanced Honors Chemistry I (Organic) and II (Biochemistry)

-Students investigate topics relating to organic synthesis, drug design and natural products with applications to biochemistry, pharmacology and biotechnology.
+In this second-year exploration of advanced chemistry topics, students investigate organic synthesis, drug design and natural products with applications to biochemistry, pharmacology and biotechnology.

 Advanced Honors Computer Science